Skip to main content

 Conditions Governing Access

-The original cassette recordings nor the Preservation DVD copies are available to the public when available.
-Master cassettes are not available to the public when cassette use copies are available.
+Neither the original cassette recordings nor the Preservation DVD copies are available to the public.
 The rest of the collection is open to the public.
 Library policy on photography and photocopying will apply.
 Advance notice may be required.
 Apply in the Heritage Room for access.

-The Athens Clarke County Oral History Project seems to have been an oral history initiative begun by former head of the Heritage Room, Laura Carter.
-The project focuses partially on the desegregation of Athens and includes interviews of local school teachers, school employees, and students in the Clarke County school district and at the University of Georgia.
-Other interviews take a more comprehensive view of Athens-Clarke County history including locations and topics like education, churches, shopping, and others.
-The interviewees are a variety of Athens-Clarke County locals discussing the 1920s to 2010.
+The Bicentennial Oral History Project was initiated by the former head of the Heritage Room, Laura Carter.
+The project focused on the desegregation of Athens and includes interviews of local school teachers, school employees, and students of the Clarke County school district and the University of Georgia.
+They were interviewed by a rotating group of local Athenians and professional interviewers.
+Forty interviews are documented here; 19 have been digitized.
+The interviews in the collection range from 30 minutes to over 3 hours, often spread over multiple tapes.

 Extent